-The Australian Academy of Health and Medical Sciences (AAHMS) has provided a submission to the Australian Government’s consultation on the Australian Data Strategy.
+In June 2022, the Australian Academy of Health and Medical Sciences (AAHMS) provided a submission to the Australian Government’s consultation on the Australian Data Strategy.

 In health and medicine, patient and public data offer important opportunities to advance our understanding of health and disease, and to develop better approaches to prevention and treatments.